Four-manifolds, geometries and knots: Mapping tori

 Mapping tori of self homeomorphisms of $\mathbb{H}^3$- and $\mathbb{S}^3$-manifolds satisfy conditions (1) and (2).
 In the hyperbolic case there is the additional condition

 (3-H) {\sl $K$ has one end and no noncyclic abelian subgroup.}

-If every $PD_3 $-group is a 3-manifold group and the geometrization conjecture for atoroidal 3-manifolds is true then the fundamental groups of closed hyperbolic 3-manifolds may be characterized as $PD_3 $-groups having no noncyclic abelian subgroup.
-Assuming this, and assuming also that group rings of such hyperbolic groups are regular coherent, Theorem 13.2 could be extended to show that a closed 4-manifold $M$ with fundamental group $\pi$ is $s$-cobordant to the mapping torus of a self homeomorphism of a hyperbolic 3-manifold if and only these three conditions hold.
+An aspherical closed 3-manifold is hyperbolic if its fundamental group has no noncyclic abelian subgroup \cite{[B-P]}.
+If every $PD_3 $-group is a 3-manifold group and the group rings of such hyperbolic groups are regular coherent, then Theorem 13.2 extends to show that a closed 4-manifold $M$ with fundamental group $\pi$ is $s$-cobordant to the mapping torus of a self homeomorphism of a hyperbolic 3-manifold if and only these three conditions hold.

 In the spherical case the appropriate additional conditions are

 (3-S) {\sl $K$ is a fixed point free finite subgroup of $SO(4)$ and (if $K$ is not cyclic) the characteristic automorphism of $K$ determining $\pi$ is realized by an isometry of $S^3/K$}; and